astar86/ninjico/README.md

 - nj-color-critic
 - nj-color-fatal

+## Browser Support
+Ninjico Framework is supported in all modern browsers (Desktop and Mobile).
+Any Ninjico Framework problem in modern browsers should be reported as a bug.

 ## License
 The Ninjico Framework is licensed under the General Public License v3.0.
 The license file is included in the package and please add it to the projects where this Framework is used.
-The license is also available on its creator's site [darthdesigner.com](http://www.darthdesigner.com/ninjico/license.txt)
+The license is also available on its creator's site [darthdesigner.com](http://www.darthdesigner.com/ecoSystem/FONT/ninjico/LICENSE)
+All brand glyphicons are trademarks of their respective owners, the use of these glyphicons in your website does not indicate endorsement of the trademark holder and you can use brand glyphicons only to represent the company or product to which they refer.
+Please do not use these glyphicons for your logos.
+Thank you.

 ## Author
 - Email: capasso.roberto.86@darthdesigner.com